BrianHanrahan/knowl/README.md

 2. Enable diarization via `--diarize` on the CLI or the checkbox in the UI.
 3. After transcription, assign friendly names either with repeated `--speaker-label SPEAKER_00=Alice` flags (CLI) or via the **Rename Speakers** button in the UI.
 4. Updated names are written back to the stored transcript files.

+### Transcript Cleanup with OpenAI

+1. Add `OPENAI_API_KEY` to your `.env` file (or export it in your shell).
+2. Run the CLI with `--openai-clean` or press **Clean with OpenAI** in the UI after transcription completes.
+3. Review the suggested prompt; tweak it to match your editing needs before the request is sent.
+4. The cleaned transcript replaces the on-screen text and is written back to the saved file.

 ## Troubleshooting